dotink/inKWell-2.0/external/docs/getting_started/redirects.md

 $context['request']->redirect('http://example.com', HTTP\REDIRECT_TEMPORARY);
 ```

-**Note: The default redirect status using this method is an HTTP 303 or HTTP\REDIRECT_SEE_OTHER.
-This is the most common use case for in-action redirects.**
+**Note: The default redirect status using this method is an HTTP 303 or HTTP\REDIRECT_SEE_OTHER, so make sure if you are performing permanent or temporary redirects from within an action to specify the redirect type.**